What is the best video mode to use?

 4. File - Open the next storm.

 5. Return to the tracking chart opened in step 2 and select "Plot - track".
-The track of the storm loaded in step number 4 is then displayed.
+The

 6. You may then choose any of the tracking chart functions for this storm.